LIBERAL STUDIES OFFICE OF GLOBAL PROGRAMS

 Accordingly, information concerning a student’s conduct is made available to LS and the LS Office of Global Programs.
 Students who have been placed on University disciplinary probation or on deferred suspension from University housing are ineligible to participate in the study away program during the period of their probation and/or deferred status.
 Students who have been suspended, withdrawn, or dismissed from the University and those who have been dismissed or suspended from University housing are permanently ineligible to participate in the study away programs at NYU, including the required GLS junior year abroad.

 In cases where a student’s disciplinary status changes due to conduct during the course of the junior year away, the student may face ineligibility to continue studying at their respective global site.
-See Academic Policies and Procedures for more information.
+See the Academic Policies and Procedures chapter of this Bulletin for more information.

 University Leave Policy and Global Study